frederic-perez/AmE-dictionary/data/dictionary.md

 __analogue__ _n_ Something that bears an analogy to something else. _Syn_ parallel _Surimi is marketed as an analogue of crabmeat._
 __analogy__ _n_ An analogy is a comparison between two similar things, typically using figurative language.
 Metaphors and similes—more on them later—are usually considered to be types of analogies.
 Sometimes, analogies are considered to be a unique device that is a comparison that explains itself; basically, a complex metaphor or long simile.
 Example: Life is like a box of chocolates: you never know what you are going to get.
 __analyst__ _n_ :pencil2:
-__anaphora__ _n_ :three: Anaphora is the repetition of a word or words at the start of phrases, clauses, or sentences.
+__anaphora__ _n_ :four: Anaphora is the repetition of a word or words at the start of phrases, clauses, or sentences.
 Example: I came, I saw, I conquered.
 Martin Luther King Jr’s “I Have A Dream” speech is a classic example of anaphora.
 __anaphylaxis__ _n_
 __anastomosis__ _n_ :three: __2__ (Medicine) The surgical connection of separate or severed tubular hollow organs to form a continuous channel, as between two parts of the intestine.
 __anastrophe__ _n_ :two: /uh-NAS-truh-fee/ [:scroll: From ana- (back) + strophe (turning)] The inversion of the usual order of words.